Missionary Support

 3. Do the reported numbers match?

-Compare the numbers in the newsletters and the annual reports posted on the websites of the missionary organizations.
+Compare the numbers in the newsletters with the annual reports posted on the websites of the missionary organizations.
 While their annual reports tend to be notoriously vague, exaggerating statistics has become so common that inconsistencies are not hard to spot.
 For example, Wycliffe Associates reported spending $197 million on Bible translation from 2015 to 2020 and completing 424 translations at a cost of $19,500 each during that period.
 424 x $19,500 = $8.3 million, which leaves 95% of the $197 million unaccounted.

 4. Am I supporting a missionary, a humanitarian, or an expatriate?

 A missionary shares the Gospel.
-A "missionary" who cares for the sick, the orphaned, the poor, etc., but does not share the Gospel with the unsaved and leaves them hell-bound is a humanitarian, not a missionary, while a Christian who lives abroad, earns a living, and attends an expat church is an expatriate, neither a humanitarian nor a missionary.
-There is nothing wrong with supporting a humanitarian or a family member living abroad, but if your intent is to support a missionary, be sure to support someone who shares the Gospel.
+A 'missionary' who cares for the sick, the orphaned, the poor, etc., but does not share the Gospel with the unsaved and leaves them hell-bound is a humanitarian, not a missionary, while a Christian who lives abroad, earns a living, and attends an expat church is an expatriate, neither a humanitarian nor a missionary.
+There is nothing wrong with supporting a humanitarian or a family member living abroad, but if your intent is to support a missionary, be sure to support someone who shares the true Gospel.

 5. What is the thrust of the missionary's newsletters and presentations?